brittanymoore/angular-demo-todo/README.md

 ### Launch the App

-To run the app in development mode:
+Run the commands below in two separate terminals.
+The serve command starts an express server, and the start command launches the angular application.

 ```
+npm run serve
-npm run start
+npm start
 ```

-Once the server is running, open a browser and navigate to localhost:3000.

 ### Build